Exclusive: IAEA found uranium traces at Iran 'atomic warehouse' - diplomats

 The IAEA did not respond to a request for comment.
 Iranian officials were not available to comment.

+“I know the issue is being handled by the IAEA.
+I do not intend to discuss this today.
+It’s very possible that I will have something to say about it tomorrow,” Netanyahu said.

+“But it is certainly an important issue - let me tell you, it’s the most important issue as far as our future is concerned.
+And I am not relenting for a moment.”

-The deal imposed tight restrictions on Iran's nuclear programme in exchange for sanctions relief, and was based on drawing a line under Iran's past activities.
+The 2015 deal, which Netanyahu opposed, imposed tight restrictions on Iran's nuclear programme in exchange for sanctions relief, and was based on drawing a line under Iran's past activities.
 Both the IAEA and U.S. intelligence services here believe Iran had a nuclear weapons programme that it ended more than a decade before the deal.

 Iran says its nuclear ambitions have always been peaceful.